Penile–vaginal intercourse: Description

 For many women, the movement of the penis in the vagina causes only a limited increase in their arousal.
-Many women reach orgasm when both the extravaginally located parts of the clitoris and the erogenous zones inside the vagina are continuously stimulated simultaneously for long enough.
+Many women reach orgasm when both the extragenital parts of the clitoris and the erogenous zones inside the vagina are continuously stimulated simultaneously for long enough.
 Sexual arousal can increase to the point where one or both partners experience an orgasm either in succession or simultaneously.
 The hypothesis of two modes of female orgasmvaginal or clitoralis not tenable.
 Rather, it is a complex reaction in which all organ systems of the human body are involved.
 Without clitoral stimulation, 23.3% of women reach orgasm during vaginal intercourse, with simultaneous clitoral stimulation 74%.

 When the man is sitting upright with the woman sitting on his lap, she can rub her clitoris against his pubic bone.
 In lateral coital position, there are also possibilities for clitoral stimulation while the penis is moving inside.
 In the flanquette position, the man can give some pressure with his thigh to her mons pubis and the clitoral glans.

 Another variation of vaginal sex is with lesbians who use a single or double-sided dildo.